NC GPS Tracking Laws 2023

 The Vehicle Is Titled In Your Name: If you own the car, you can legally hide a GPS tracker on that vehicle without giving any driver consent to track the vehicle.

 The Vehicle Is Not Titled In Your Name: According to North Carolina General Statute §14-196.3(b)(5), if you are not the owner of the vehicle, placing a GPS monitoring device inside a car could violate the cyberstalking statute.
 However, the Electronic Surveillance Act leaves some grey areas in the law.
 For example, you can not enter the vehicle of a car you do not own or lease, but what if you place the tracker under the vehicle and do so on public property?
 Criminal defense attorneys have been successful in arguing this position in criminal law cases where electronic surveillance was conducted in this fashion.

 If you are not sure the way you are using a tracking device is lawful then the best decision would be to hire a licensed private investigator to safely spy on your spouse without breaking any state or federal laws.

 North Carolina General Statute §14-196.3(k)

 Divorce lawyers often have to discuss cyber security and fourth amendment privacy rights when couples are preparing a separation agreement after a contentious divorce.
-But what does the law say in regards to the legality of tracking the location of your child?
-Parents and legal guardians are legally allowed to track their child unless there is a domestic violence issue or law enforcement-related problem stemming from threats, assault, or harassment to an ex-partner.
+But what does the law say in regard to the legality of tracking the location of your child?
+Parents and legal guardians are legally allowed to track their child unless there is a domestic violence issue or law enforcement-related problem stemming from threats, assault, or harassment of an ex-partner.

-The use of any device to secretly track a vehicle or child can have legal ramifications so it is best practice to speak with a law attorney in the location you will be using the electronic surveillance whether that is Chapel Hill or Charolette.
+The use of any device to secretly track a vehicle or child can have legal ramifications so it is best practice to speak with a law attorney in the location you will be using the electronic surveillance whether that is Chapel Hill or Charlotte.